upbound/platform-ref-azure/README.md

 console and API to your internal teams.
-It provides platform APIs to provision fully configured Azure AKS clusters, with secure networking, and stateful cloud services (Azure Database for PostgreSQL) designed to securely connect to the nodes in each AKS cluster -- all composed using cloud service primitives from the [Crossplane Azure Provider](https://marketplace.upbound.io/providers/upbound/provider-azure).
+It provides platform APIs to provision fully configured Azure AKS clusters, with secure networking, and stateful cloud services (Azure Database for PostgreSQL) designed to securely connect to the nodes in each AKS cluster -- all composed using cloud service primitives from the [Upbound Official Azure Provider](https://marketplace.upbound.io/providers/upbound/provider-azure).
 App deployments can securely connect to the infrastructure they need using secrets distributed directly to the app namespace.